 Consistency is key.
 The mood-boosting effect from endorphins can last for several hours but, for sustained benefits, you have to exercise consistently a few times a week and make it a lifetime habit.

 *Please consult your physician before starting an exercise program.

-3 Ways to Stick to an Exercise Plan
+3 ways to sick to an exercise plan

-Dr. Levinson suggests trying different types of exercise in various environments (i.e. your living room or a local indoor pool).
 Listen to music, podcasts or audiobooks.
-Pair up with a friend, attend a group fitness class or exercise outdoors.
-More exposure to sunlight can be helpful for people with depression, especially if you suffer from seasonal affective disorder (SAD).
+And, try different types of exercise in various environments (i.e. your living room or outdoors).
+Outdoor exercise provides greater exposure to sunlight, which can be helpful for people with depression, especially if you suffer from seasonal affective disorder (SAD).

-If you want to start and exercise program because you feel depressed, consult with your physician first, suggests Dr. Levinson.
+If you want to start an exercise program because you feel depressed, consult with your primary care physician first.
 It’s important to receive medical attention for depression so you can get on the road to recovery as quickly and safely as possible.
-They can help you design the best fitness program that will lead to a happier, healthier you!
+Your doctor can help you determine the best fitness program that will lead to a happier, healthier you.

 To make an appointment with a Virtua primary care doctor, call 888-847-8823.